alpyen/zynq-gbcartreader/README.md

 the following design iterations will make use of a more sophisticated architecture by offloading the board communication to an IP core and moving commands and responses around with AXI interfaces.

+## Quick Start

+This project was developed with Vivado/Vitis 2025.1 and uses scripts for these versions.
+It should be possible to recreate the projects with minimal hassle on older versions.

+### Vivado

+You can regenerate the project by starting Vivado and opening the tcl console.
+Navigate with `cd` into the vivado subfolder and run: `source regenerate.tcl`

+Vivado will rebuild the project from the source files.
+Once that's done you can generate the wrappers for the different block design implementations, synthesize and export the XSA files for use in Vitis.

+> Note: The automatic wrapper generation is not implemented for now.

+### Vitis

+Vitis offers a python interface to dispatch commands from scripts to the application.
+In order to use this, you need to source the settings64.sh from the Vitis installation.
+If you've installed the Xilinx tools in the default location then open up a new terminal and load the settings by running these commands based on your operating system:

+- Windows: `call C:/Xilinx/2025.1/Vitis/settings64.bat`
+- Linux: `source /opt/Xilinx/2025.1/Vitis/settings64.sh`

+In the same terminal navigate with `cd` into the vitis subfolder of this repository and run: `vitis -s regenerate.py`

+> Note: This script has to be run from Vitis, it will not work with your local python installation.

+The script takes care of several things:
+1. Performs sanity checks to see if the execution environment is correct and if the XSA files have been exported, otherwise the platform generation will fail.
+2. Delete **everything** except the regenerate.py inside the vitis subfolder to remove a potentionally old workspace.
+3. Regenerate the different platforms and applications used to run it on the board.
+4. Link sources located outside the vitis workspace to into the projects.

+Once the regeneration is complete you can open the Vitis GUI and set the workspace to the vitis subfolder.
+Now you're ready to build the applications and deploy them.